arso-project/sonar/sonar-core/README.md

 # sonar-core

 The core.
-Manages *islands*, where each island is a [kappa-record-db](https://github.com/arso-project/kappa-record-db)and associated hyperdrives.
+Manages *islands*, where each island is a [kappa-record-db](https://github.com/arso-project/kappa-record-db) and associated hyperdrives.

-* Adds a full-text search engine to a kappa-record-db (through [sonar-tantivy](https://github.com/arso-project/sonar-tantivy)
+* Adds a full-text search engine to a kappa-record-db (through [sonar-tantivy](https://github.com/arso-project/sonar-tantivy))
-* Adds a simple file system per island (as [hyperdrives](https://github.com/mafintosh/hyperdrive)
+* Adds a simple file system per island (as [hyperdrives](https://github.com/mafintosh/hyperdrive))
 * Includes an `IslandStore` to manage several islands
 * Includes a networking module to share islands over [hyperswarm](https://github.com/hyperswarm/hyperswarm)